johnbywater/dddeu2019/transcript/TRANSCRIPT.md

 ## Distributed Systems

 So what happens if we look at a distributed system as a multiplicity of "process events" in which domain events may be generated?
 Can we be more definite about reliability in a distributed system that processes domain events, by being more definitive about what actually happens in that processing?

 If we want to make a system that is reliable, what can we actually rely on?
-Is it possible to define the process events in terms of only things we can actually rely on?
+Let's say counting, and ACID database transactions are 100% reliable.
+Is it possible to define the process events in terms of only the things we can actually rely on?

 Let's firstly pick out the domain model events.
 There's an operation call, perhaps a command is executed.
 Let's say an aggregate method is executed, and some domain events are produced.
 The stubborn facts are made when the domain events are written into a database.